methlox/social/readme.md

 ### Pre-requisites

 - Node.js v16
-  - **8/31/2022** - I've tested this on my Ubuntu server with Node.js v18 and there was an issue with the database connection.
-I was able to fix this by downgrading to Node.js v16.
-If you have any issues with the database connection, please try Node.js v16.
 - MySQL Server (or any SQL database that is supported by TypeORM).

 ### Setting up the Backend